Jessica-Woods/This-Moment-App/docs/spike.md

 - See your Moment
 - *Star* your Moment
 - Edit your Moment
+- Fade-in animation for that nostalgic polaroid feel

 ### Edit Screen (Create + Update + Delete Screen)